sample-accelerators/node-accelerator/k8s.md

 # Kubernetes resources

-it also comes with the option to include a kubernetes deployment.
+it also comes with a kubernetes deployment.
 To deploy it go to the kubernetes folder and run `kubectl create -f node-accelerator.yml` this will create a deployment and a `NodePort` service listening on port `30686`.